unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/shares.md

 It's important to remember that both share types present different views of the same underlying file system; any file or folder visible in a %%user share|user-share%% will also appear under the disk share for its respective physical drive.

-When you first initialize your %%array|array%%, Unraid automatically creates a [set of default user shares](#default-shares) designed to support common plugins, Docker containers, and **virtual machines (VMs)**.
+When you start services like Docker or VM Manager, Unraid automatically creates a [set of default user shares](#default-shares) designed to support common plugins, Docker containers, and **virtual machines (VMs)**.
 You can conveniently create additional shares for your personal data as needed.

 :::note
 To manage your shares, simply navigate to the **Shares** tab in the WebGUI.
 Here, you can easily enable or disable shares through ***Settings → Global Share Settings***.
 By default, %%user shares|user-share%% are enabled, providing a straightforward starting point for your file organization.